ArslanYM/StarterHive/web/README.md

 ```
 npm run dev
 ```
+---

-## The React/vite app is up and running , now its time to make contributions 🚀
+# The React/vite app is up and running , now its time to make contributions 🚀

+## Steps to make a contribution

 ### But first what is a pull request??
 #### You can read more about pull requests [here](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests)